-Active as a conductor, violinist, and classical music educator, Maestro Wheatley is the Assistant Conductor of the Eastman Philharmonia Orchestra at the Eastman School of Music.
-Prior to this position he served as the Associate Conductor of the American Youth Philharmonic (Washington, DC), Associate Conductor of the Southern Illinois Symphony Orchestra (Carbondale, IL), and Music Director of the Seven Hills Sinfonietta (Cincinnati, OH).
+Active as a conductor, violinist, and classical music educator, Dr. Wheatley is the Music Director and Conductor of the Skagit Symphony Orchestra (Mt.
+Vernon, WA).
+Prior to this position, he has held the posts of Associate Conductor of the American Youth Philharmonic Orchestra (Washington, DC), Music Director of the Seven Hills Sinfonietta (Cincinnati, OH), and Associate Conductor of the Southern Illinois Symphony Orchestra.

-He has led professional orchestras on three continents, most recently in Poland, Russia and Ukraine, and in the USA with the Rochester Philharmonic, the Fargo-Moorhead Symphony, the Southern Illinois Music Festival, and the Cincinnati Chamber Opera.
-Equally dedicated to guiding young orchestral players, he has led the student orchestras of Southern Illinois University, the University of Cincinnati’s College-Conservatory of Music, Southeast Missouri State University, Northern Kentucky University, the Pierre Monteux School Festival Orchestra, the St. Petersburg State Academic Symphony (St. Petersburg, Russia), the Eastman School of Music, and the American Youth Philharmonic Orchestra (Washington, DC).
+He has led professional orchestras on three continents, most recently in Poland, Russia and Ukraine, and in the USA with the Rochester Philharmonic, the Fargo Moorhead Symphony Orchestra, Southern Illinois Music Festival, and the Cincinnati Chamber Opera.
+Passionate and dedicated to teaching young orchestral players, he has led the student orchestras of Southern Illinois University, the University of Cincinnati’s College-Conservatory of Music, Southeast Missouri State University, Northern Kentucky University, the Pierre Monteux School Festival Orchestra, the Eastman School of Music, the St. Petersburg State Academic Symphony (St. Petersburg, Russia), and the American Youth Philharmonic Orchestra (Washington, DC).

-Before becoming a conductor, Mr. Wheatley performed extensively as a violinist.
+Before becoming a conductor, Dr. Wheatley performed widely as a violinist.
 He has appeared with the symphonies of Cincinnati and Dayton in Ohio, Paducah in Kentucky, and as a member of the award winning Ensemble for 18th Century Music under the direction of the acclaimed harpsichordist and scholar of eighteenth-century performance practice, Eiji Hashimoto.
 As a chamber musician he has collaborated with members of the Grammy-winning LaSalle and Tokyo String Quartets.
 He has recorded, as violinist, on the Centaur and Claremont record labels.